Garden bore regulation

-You can use a garden bore on three rostered days a week in the Perth–Peel area and on any day for other parts of WA.
+You can use a garden bore on two rostered days a week in the Perth and Mandurah area and on any day for other parts of WA.

 You must not use sprinklers from 1 June to 31 August each year in Perth and the South West.

 Your garden already gets enough water during this period thanks to winter rain and lower evaporation rates.

 Automatic exemption for maintenance